Create a membership without any coding or setting up hosting

 Step #1: Set up your Podia account and activate memberships

-After signing up with Podia but before creating your membership, you’ll want to make sure that your storefront is completely set up beforehand.
+After signing up with Podia but before creating your membership, you’ll want to make sure that your website is completely set up beforehand.

 To do that, go to the upper-lefthand corner and click “settings.”